BigDataAnalyticsGroup/mutable-QO-ResultDB/HowToRunExperiments.md

     ```
     python benchmark/result-db-eval/synthetic/generate_synthetic_joins.py
     ```
+3. Download the DBLP data from [this link](https://figshare.com/s/7bf0512c9c8122d2d9ca) and unzip it into the folder `benchmark/result-db-eval/ce/`.
+   The DBLP data is used for the JOB experiments.
-3. (Optional) Load the IMDb/synthetic data into postgres.
+4. (Optional) Load the IMDb/synthetic/DBLP data into postgres.
 This is only required if you want to recreate the injected cardinalities.
     ```
     ./benchmark/result-db-eval/job/setup_postgres.sh <postgres_user>
     ```
     ```
     ./benchmark/result-db-eval/synthetic/setup_postgres.sh <postgres_user>
     ```
+    ```
+   ./benchmark/result-db-eval/ce/setup_postgres.sh <postgres_user>
+    ```
-4. (Optional) Recreate the injected cardinality files used in the experiments.
+5. (Optional) Recreate the injected cardinality files used in the experiments.
 This may take some time.
-On our machine, this took an hour.
+On our machine, this took multiple hours.
 Note that this step is optional, as the cardinality files are already contained in the repository.
     ```
     python benchmark/result-db-eval/create_injected_cardinalities.py --user <postgres_user>
     ```